 No. Action Description Responsibilities Resources Timelines D3 Governance measures under Safe and Supported: National Framework for Protecting Australia's Children 2021-2031 There is a commitment under the new National Framework to develop governance measures specific to Aboriginal and Torres Strait Islander peoples consistent with the National Agreement.
 Community Services Ministers To be determined by the parties To be developed alongside the First Action Plan D4 Investigate mechanisms to consolidate and streamline reporting and compliance requirements for community-controlled child protection and family support services Community-controlled organisations identify a high reporting and compliance burden associated with accessing and reporting on the multiple funding streams through various state, territory and Commonwealth agencies that they require to deliver integrated responses to family needs.
 Better coordination between governments agencies is needed to reduce the compliance burden for services providers.
-All governments and sector representatives To be determined by the parties
+All governments and sector representatives To be determined by the parties D5 Investigate the development of Aboriginal and Torres Strait Islander led standards for the community-controlled sector in each state and territory There are few examples of regulatory standards and requirements that have been developed with a significant focus on the community-controlled sector.
+In Queensland, the Queensland Aboriginal and Torres Strait Islander Child Protection Peak has developed dedicated standards for the community-controlled sector that apply to community-controlled organisations providing dedicated Aboriginal and Torres Strait Islander programs.
+In New South Wales, AbSec, in collaboration with government and the sector has developed the Aboriginal Case Management Policy to guide practice for community-controlled organisations, alongside all government and non-government All governments and sector representatives To be determined by the parties

-1 T 1 , , , , , , , , , , , , , , , , , , , , D5 Investigate the There are few examples of regulatory standards and All governments and To be development of requirements that have been developed with a significant sector determined by Aboriginal and Torres focus on the community-controlled sector.
-In Queensland, representatives the parties Strait Islander led the Queensland Aboriginal and Torres Strait Islander Child standards for the Protection Peak has developed dedicated standards for the community-controlled community-controlled sector that apply to community- sector in each state and controlled organisations providing dedicated Aboriginal territory and Torres Strait Islander programs.
-In New South Wales, AbSec, in collaboration with government and the sector has developed the Aboriginal Case Management Policy to guide practice for community-controlled organisations, alongside all government and non-government practitioners working to support Aboriginal children and families.
+No. Action Description Responsibilities Resources Timelines practitioners working to support Aboriginal children and families.
 A community-led approach to setting standards and requirements ensures that they are matched to the needs of the community-controlled sector in supporting Aboriginal and Torres Strait Islander children and families.
 This action could be investigated under the National Framework or through individual state and territory Closing the Gap implementation plans.
-Closing the dap implementation plans.

-E. Consistent Funding Model
+I. Consistent Funding Model